 They are connected to Buckinghamshire and care deeply about the local area

-They are advocates for our work and our impact
+They are advocates for our work

 They all understand and value the role of the Community Foundation within Buckinghamshire